 Answer: For the most part, it's best to dress comfortably, but...one very important point can be what shoes you wear.
 It's probably best to wear shoes that you would actually go out dancing in especially if it's for a special event like a wedding.
 For the ladies, heel height can be an definite consideration.
 If you get used to dancing with the same partner, change of heel height may throw you off a bit with some techniques.
 The guys will want to make sure their shoes slide well or more importantly, don't stick to the floor.
 Some people do like to make dance lessons their night out, and actually dress up a bit, but comfort should come first.

 Question: How long do classes run typically?

 Answer: Our regular classes run in a format of one month (4 week) sessions which is 1 class per week.
-Running time for classes is approximately 1 hour.
+Running time for classes is approximately 50 minutes to 1 hour and pretty low impact.
 Workshops and Special events may run differently.

 Question: What can I expect in a typical dance class, how are they set up?